Vinyl Windows and Doors

 There you have it.
 We are green because we recycle all of our internally created "scrap", as you might incorrectly call it.
 We also buy end-cuts from other window companies because we know the value of the product;it saves us costs; it reduces carbon emissions and it reduces the load on public and private land fills, and it is socially responsible.
 We have been recycling uPVC since we began extruding ten years ago.
 As an average: at least twenty percent of our finished uPVC is recycled--better then virgin--material.

-I read your answer to the recyclablity of uPVC, is fiberglass recyclable?
+II read your answer to the recyclable of uPVC, is fiberglass recyclable?

 What does design pressure (DP) mean?